Letters to the Land, Lakatamia

 Museum of History and Cultural Heritage of Lakatamia

 Poster designed by Nico Stephou

-This workshop is part of Growing Home, a project about the narratives of growing, sharing, and eating food together - in order to confront global issues around food.
+This workshop was part of Growing Home, a project about the narratives of growing, sharing, and eating food together - in order to confront global issues around food.
 Our stewardship - the reciprocal care between ourselves, our families, soils, and plants - tells a story of who we are as humans, as communities, and our complex dependency on the more-than-human.
 Through mapping, interviews and happenings, Growing Home highlights the potential and importance of urban growing and our two-way relationship with the land.

-Jenny Dunn’s practice involves working collaboratively with communities to explore and experiment with alternative realities where more democratic, ecological and creative ways of working can be practiced.
+Jenny Dunn’s practice (www.jenny-dunn.com) involves working collaboratively with communities to explore and experiment with alternative realities where more democratic, ecological and creative ways of working can be practised.
 Her research and collaboration with people and place is multi-disciplinary, using drawings, spatial interventions, co-design and co-making to test the boundaries of urban political ecologies and the commons.